hugovk/lolol/README.md

 Uses [gutengrep.py](https://github.com/hugovk/gutengrep).

 Then print to PDF using Chrome.
-Big thanks to [@moonmilk for the CSS](https://github.com/moonmilk/nanogenmo2014):
+Big thanks to [@moonmilk for the CSS](https://github.com/moonmilk/nanogenmo2014).

-> Learning how to use print css to make the PDF look more like a cheap paperback and less like the printout from a web browser. css @page object and widows, orphans, and page-break-before properties allow some simple but effective page formatting.
-I also added a slightly tacky free google font to further distance the resulting look from default browser printouts.